ESE = Embedded Software Engineering

 Challenge: Sort yellow and black bricks.

-The bricks pass a light sensor.
+bricks pass a light sensor.

 The bricks are transported to their 'colour side'.